apcshields/autocomplete-bibtex/README.md

     ]
   ```

-  (For instructions about editing `config.json`, check out the Atom
+  (For instructions about editing `config.cson`, check out the Atom
   [documentation](https://atom.io/docs/v0.120.0/customizing-atom#advanced-configuration).)

 2. In the document in which you want a citation, type '@' (the beginning of a